-The thing that is most important in using essential oils is that they are the TRUE oil from the species of plant that is on the label and that they have been tested PURE by GC/MS testing.
+The thing that is most important in using essential oils is that they are the TRUE oil from the species of plant that is on the label and that they have been tested PURE by GC/MS testing and several other tests.

 Our suppliers as stated above are very particular about oils they are selling for Therapeutic aromatherapy.
 They actually perform about 4-6 different tests to make sure we are getting what we ordered.

 A. Right now in the aromatherapy industry, there is much controversy about the term Organic being used.
 Our suppliers of the oils we sell have decided to not use the term organic.
 But instead to use the following: